OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Parents can change or revoke the consent choices previously made, and review, edit or request the deletion of their children's personal data.
 For example, parents can access their personal Microsoft account and click on "Permissions."
 For users of Minecraft and other Mojang games, parents can contact us at account.mojang.com/terms#contact.

-Top of page Preview or Free of Charge ReleasesPreview or Free of Charge Releases
+Top of page Preview or Free of Charge ReleasesPreview Releases

 Microsoft offers preview, insider, beta or other free-of-charge products and features ("previews") to enable you to evaluate them while providing feedback, including performance and usage data, to Microsoft.
 As a result, previews can automatically collect additional data, provide fewer controls, and otherwise employ different privacy and security measures than those typically present in our products.
 If you participate in previews, we may contact you about your feedback or your interest in continuing to use the product after general release.